Vegan blueberry cheesecake jars

 A few notes on this recipe:

-Next comes the coconut milk.
-I use full fat coconut milk from a can, but you can opt for light coconut milk if you prefer. (*Though this will lead to a bit of a thinner texture.)
-If you’re not a huge fan of coconut don’t worry, the coconut milk won’t make this taste like a coconut cheesecake!
+Next comes the.
+I use full fat from a can, but you can opt for light if you prefer. (*Though this will lead to a bit of a thinner texture.)
+If you’re not a huge fan of coconut don’t worry, the won’t make this taste like a coconut cheesecake!
 The addition of vanilla and lemon really helps make this into a refreshing, tart and vanilla-y flavoured cheesecake!

 For the blueberry compote, you can use fresh for frozen blueberries.
 I’ve tested them out and both work well!
 (Which means you can make this in the winter too if fresh blueberries aren’t readily available!)

 - Crushed wafers

 These cheesecake jars store well in the fridge for up to a week!
 You can also vary the compote flavour and make these with any fruit you have on hand!Print

 The EASIEST cheesecake you’ll ever make!
 Smooth, creamy and loaded with blueberry flavour!